5 Best Health Insurers with Optional Add-Ons in Australia

 Extras cover often includes:

-- Dietitian consults.
+- A dietitian consults.

 - Exercise physiology for diabetes or injury rehab.